mike-lawrence/wikiBEAGLE/README.md

 Data is stored in memory until memory runs low, at which point it is written to file and memory is cleared to start anew.

 Quit via `ctrl-c` keys, which will permit wikiBEAGLE to store the data to file and resume where it left off next time you run it.

+Use wikiBEAGLEcleaner.py to aggregate all saved files to a single dataset for use in semantic analysis.